abs51295/ossprojects-wiki/Testing-Automation.md

 You can read last year's student's work about [Testing Automation](http://systers.org/systers-dev/doku.php/olga_maciaszek-sharma:gsoc2013).

+This year, Java may be the language of choice and it depends on which projects will be tested with the automation testing.
+We have various web projects (VMS, Portal, Systers Mailman) that may be used for testing framework.

 ## Development Environment
 * Language: Java
 * Framework: Selenium (Junit test framework)